Tarmean/tarmean.github.io/OpenRec.md

 Note that the transformation didn't cover all constructors.
 The default base-case is the identity transform, and `recurse` automatically targets all sub-fields

 Here, the datatypes are fairly small so a manual implementation would be easy.
 Even small real languages are much larger, though, and GHC's typechecking AST has over a hundred  constructors!
+Imagine the above transformation but there are an extra 98 cases to recurse on child-terms.
 No wonder Haskell has so many approaches to generic programming.

 By abstracting over an applicative, queries are just a special kind of transform with a MonadWriter constraint: